Delete from ext. database

 - Table: The name of the specific table within your connected database from which you want to delete records.

-- Data format: The structure or schema of the data in the selected table.
-This helps the platform understand the columns available for filtering.
+- Data format: This defines the structure of the data in the chosen table.
+It helps the platform understand what kind of information is stored in each column.

-- Filters: (Optional) A set of conditions that determine which specific records should be deleted.
-If you don't provide any filters, all records in the specified table will be deleted.
+- Filters: (Optional) This allows you to specify conditions to decide which records should be deleted.
+If you don't set any filters, all records in the specified table will be deleted.

-- Attribute: Select a specific column (field) from your table's data structure that you want to check.
+- Attribute: Choose a specific column (attribute) from your table that you want to check.

-- Value: Enter the specific data you want to compare against the selected attribute.
+- Value: The specific data you want to compare against the chosen attribute using the selected operator.

 Output